Art

 Statement of Creative Process

-In this collection, I adapt new processes to transform works of art I’ve created over the years and develop new projects.
-I am experimenting with blending traditional practices and materials(oil, acrylic, pen and ink on various kinds of canvas/paper) with emerging technologies of image generation.
-This particular curation draws on storytelling traditions and aesthetic forms from the Indian subcontinent within the Hindu tradition.
+In this collection, I adapt new processes to transform works of art I’ve created over the years.
+I experiment with blending traditional practices and materials—oil, acrylic, watercolor, pen and ink on various kinds of canvas and paper—with emerging technologies for reimagining images.
+Contemporary technology places extraordinary ethical and philosophical pressure on artists; yet when treated as a collaborator or apprentice rather than a replacement, it can become a generative force in the studio.